 The guidance note states that entities should itemise and explain each significant adjustment separately.
 How much detail is required when explaining each significant adjustment?

 Every significant adjustment has to be quantified and explained.
-The level of detail will vary depending on the nature and complexity of the adjustment but should be sufficient to enable a prudent but non expert investor to understand why the adjustment is important and necessary.
+The level of detail will vary depending on the nature and complexity of the adjustment but should be sufficient to enable a prudent but non-expert investor to understand why the adjustment is important and necessary.
 The adjustments made should reflect the explanation on why the information is useful to investors and how it is used internally.
 Explanations should also go further than just what the item represents, but also cover the circumstances that give rise to the particular adjustment.
-For example, an adjustment for an impairment of goodwill to an operating profit measure should be supported by the cause of the impairment.
+For example, an adjustment for impairment of goodwill to an operating profit measure should be supported by the cause of the impairment.

 Here are some areas to consider when preparing your policy on disclosing non-GAAP financial information

 First, consider if it is actually necessary to use non-GAAP financial information or if the movements in GAAP financial information, such as net profit after tax, can be explained in management commentary.
 When preparing an internal policy on using and disclosing non- GAAP financial information, consider the following:

 - the nature of the non-GAAP financial information

 - their understanding of your non-GAAP financial information.

 You could also consider making your organisation’s policy on the use and disclosure of non-GAAP financial information available on your website.

 If appropriate, we can exempt you from your financial reporting obligations.
 Please refer to our exemptions section for more information on qualifying for an exemption and how to apply.

 Generally, only licensed auditors or registered audit firms can audit financial statements of FMC reporting entities.
 However, the Auditor-General can audit FMC reporting entities that are public entities.
 Where appropriate, we can grant an exemption to enable you to use another auditor.
 Please refer to our policies for granting exemptions.